Lorelei (Mutate): Publication history

-The character's first appearance was in The X-Men #63 (Dec.
-1969), and was created by Roy Thomas and Neal Adams.
+The character's first appearance was in The X-Men #63 (December 1969), and was created by Roy Thomas and Neal Adams.

 The character subsequently appears in The Avengers #105 (Nov.
 1972), The Defenders #15-16 (Sept.–Oct.
-1974), The Uncanny X-Men #104 (April 1977), The Champions #17 (Jan.
+1974), Uncanny X-Men #104 (April 1977), Champions #17 (Jan.
 1978), Super-Villain Team-Up #14 (Oct.
 1977), Marvel Fanfare #1-4 (March–Sept.
 1982), Captain America #415-417 (May–July 1993), X-Men: The Hidden Years #4 (March 2000), Cable & Deadpool #49 (March 2008), and Marvel Comics Presents #6-7 (April–May 2008).

 Lorelei appeared as part of the "Savage Land Mutates" entry in The Official Handbook of the Marvel Universe Deluxe Edition #11.

 Fictional character biography

 Lorelei is a Savage Land native until Magneto turns her into a mutated siren, whose voice can put men into a hypnotic trance, and she is placed in his Savage Land Mutates group.
 However, the machine that Magneto had used to empower his Savage Land creations is eventually destroyed.
-As a result, Lorelei lost her siren powers.

-Some time later, she was seen with her powers somehow restored.
-She made a further appearance with the Brotherhood of Evil Mutants.
+As a result, Lorelei loses her siren powers.
+Some time later, Lorelei is seen with her powers restored and joins the Brotherhood of Mutants.

-Years later, Lorelei was seen allied with the High Technician in the Savage Land.
-She battled Captain America and attempted to hypnotize the Falcon, but was quickly defeated by Diamondback.

-Much later, she manipulated Ka-Zar to battle Deadpool.
-This was part of a mission to expand the dominion of the Savage Land.
+Lorelei manipulates Ka-Zar into battling Deadpool as part of a mission to expand the dominion of the Savage Land.
 She uses many of the Land's inhabitants.
 Deadpool shoots her prehistoric ride and leaves her falling towards a group of dinosaurs.
 She survives this incident.

-Lorelei helps chase out invading mercenaries.

 Powers and abilities

 Lorelei can hypnotically paralyze men by singing, or manipulate them and place them under her control.
-Lorelei could also use her hair to immobilize her opponents, however this power was stripped when her hair was cut by a mercenary.